ME/CFS & Chronic Fatigue

 When your body feels heavy and bedding grabs at your clothing, sitting up takes more force than you have.
 This article shows you how to get up using a sequence that works with your weight, not against it—freeing grab.

-Quick answer: To get up when your body feels heavy and bedding grabs, free the fabric twists at your hips and shoulders first, then shift your weight toward the edge in stages before you try to sit—this breaks the friction seal and lets you use your body's weight to help the move instead of fighting static grip.
+Quick answer: To get up when your body feels heavy and bedding grabs, free the fabric twists at your hips and shoulders first, then shift your weight toward the edge in stages before you try to sit.
+This breaks the friction seal and lets you use your body's weight to help the move instead of fighting static grip.

 Sleep Comfort